SheCodesAustralia/multicoder-turtorial/content/Introduction/_index.md

 Start here

 -   Getting set up on the platform
-- Creating a new file
+-   Creating and running Python files